-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-TxMedCentral is a secure Internet bulletin board that the state and managed care organizations (MCOs) use to share information.
+TxMedCentral is a secure Internet bulletin board that the Texas Health and Human Services Commission (HHSC) and managed care organizations (MCOs) use to share information.
 TxMedCentral uses specific naming conventions only for documents listed below.
-Staff must follow these conventions any time one of the following documents is filed in TxMedCentral.
+HHSC and MCO staff must follow these naming conventions any time one of the following documents is filed in TxMedCentral.

-Form H1700-1, Individual Service Plan — SPW (Pg.
+Form H1700-1, Individual Service Plan (Pg.
 1)

 The following forms may be used, if appropriate, in development of the individual service plan (ISP).
 Only Form H1700-1 and Form H1700-2 are posted to MCO's ISPXXX folder in TxMedCentral and should not be posted in any other folder:

-Form H1700-1, Individual Service Plan — SPW (Pg.
-1) and Form H1700-2, Individual Service Plan — SPW (Pg.
-2);Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services;
+Form H1700-1, Individual Service Plan (Pg.
+1) and Form H1700-2, Individual Service Plan (Pg.
+2);

+Form H1700-3, Nursing Service Plan;

+Form H1700-A, Rationale for STAR+PLUS HCBS Program Items/Services;

 Form H1700-A1, Certification of Completion/Delivery of STAR+PLUS HCBS Program Items/Services;